mitchellbpowell/website/p/odds-and-ends.markdown

 * TOC
 {:toc}

+# Berners-Lee, Tim

+It's widely known that Tim Berners-Lee produced the first modern website.
+However, it's perhaps not as well known that it's still online, and you can go see it [here](http://info.cern.ch/).

 # Cladistics
 [Cladistics](https://en.wikipedia.org/wiki/Cladistics) classifies living beings in terms of biological relatedness rather than the categories we intuitively use in English.
 See, for example, the title of Lulu Miller's _Why Fish Don't Exist_.